CruGlobal/cru-content-designs/README.md

 ### When used in another repository...

-Compilation is done by running `gulp buildCruBranding` on this submodule's directory.
+Compilation is handled by [Gulp](https://www.npmjs.com/package/gulp) by running `gulp buildCruBranding` on this submodule's directory.

 To compile these styles for AEM breakpoints, make sure you've changed the value of `$cru-aem-responsive` to `true` in your own SCSS files before compilation.